willardf/Hazel-Networking/README.md

-#### Hazel Networking is a low-level networking library for C# providing connection orientated, message based communication via UDP and RUDP.
+#### Hazel Networking is a low-level networking library for C# providing connection-oriented, message based communication via UDP and RUDP.

 The aim of this fork is to create a simple interface for ultra-fast connection-based UDP communication for games.